pensadotech/PasoeRest/doc/CreateNewDatabase.md

-# Create and Configure a new database
+# PASOE Rest WebService - Create and Configure a Progress OE database

 This section takes the reader to the steps to create and configure a new database to run as multi-user in a local compuer, required to execute the project.